Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models: Results

 Networks of scientific fields are useful surrogates for social networks as we can bring considerable domain knowledge to bear on their interpretation.
 As an example of this, here we take a look at the network of co-authors at the annual, selective Computational and Systems Neuroscience (COSYNE) conference.
 This network's nodes are authors of accepted abstracts in the years 2004-2015, and the weight of links between authors is the number of co-authored abstracts in this period.
 The full network has 4806 nodes, from which we analyse the largest component containing 4063 nodes.

-As shown in Figure \ref{fig:realdata}b, using the full configuration model as the null model for \edit{spectral estimation} predicts 38 dimensions in this network.
+As shown in Fig \ref{fig:realdata}b, using the full configuration model as the null model for spectral estimation predicts 38 dimensions in this network.
 If we run the Louvain algorithm on the full network, it finds 728 modules.
-This order-of-magnitude discrepancy in the predicted dimensions and detected modules is reminiscent of the poor performance in estimating modules that we observed in Figure \ref{fig:nonoise}b for synthetic networks without modular structure.
+This order-of-magnitude discrepancy in the predicted dimensions and detected modules is reminiscent of the poor performance in estimating modules that we observed in Fig \ref{fig:nonoise}b for synthetic networks without modular structure.

-Indeed, when we instead use the sparse WCM as the null model for \edit{spectral estimation}, no low-dimensional structure is found.
+Indeed, when we instead use the sparse WCM as the null model for spectral estimation, no low-dimensional structure is found.
 And this is useful, as it suggests this particular null model captures much of the structure of the real network.
 Here the sparse WCM model suggests that the collaborative structure in the COSYNE conference is no different to a model where, once a pair of authors have begun working together, then the number of co-authored abstracts by that pair is simply proportional to their total output.
 The consequent absence of low-dimensional structure suggests there is no rigid subject-based division (into e.g. vision and audition; or cortex and hippocampus) of this conference network.